 Note: Ruby Jard is still under heavy development.
 Bugs and weird behaviors are expected.
 If you see one, please don't hesitate to open an issue.
-I'll try my best to fix.
+I'll try my best to fix it.

 Install Ruby Jard